All Episodes

 This is a website run by a group called the Institute for Research Middle East Policy, which houses a large collection of documents that have been released due to declassification or FOIA requests about groups like the ADL.

-The link that Dustin's meme goes to is a 126-page PDF of documents from the FBI.
+The link that Dustin's meme goes to is a one hundred twenty six page PDF of documents from the FBI.

-Most of this PDF is a list of contacts inside the ADL that were provided by the group's secretary to the FBI, with the assurance that these contacts would cooperate with the FBI in investigations that they might be doing.
+Most of this PDF is a list of contacts inside the ADL that were provided by the group secretary to the FBI with the assurance that these contacts would cooperate with the FBI in investigations that they might be doing.

-This was a letter from September 1940, so the mind reels about what the context of their cooperation might have been during World War II.
+from september nineteen forty, so the mind reels about what the context of their cooperation might have been during World War two.

-After a long list of contacts is some stray pages, one of which serves as the basis for the meme that Dustin is discussing.
+After a long list of contact is some stray pages, one of which serves as the basis for the meme that Dustin is discussing.

-It starts, quote, The Central Conference of American Rabbis at the 47th Annual Conference held in New York on June 26, 1937, declared for exemption of Jews from military service in accordance with the highest interpretation of Judaism.
+It starts the Central Conference of American Rabbis at the forty seventh annual conference held in New York on june twenty sixth, nineteen thirty seven declared for exemption of Jews from military service in accordance with the highest interpretation of Judaism.

 Arrangements are already made to exempt you in case religious exemptions cannot be prepared in time.